jhford/screenresolution/README.md

-This is a tool that can be used to determine current resolution, list available resolutions and set resolutions for active displays on Mac OS 10.6, and possibly above.
-I have only tested 10.6.

-I used clang for development, but the code seems to compile just fine with gcc.
-The code might not be as well layed out as it could be, feel free to send a pull request.
+This is a set of tools (GUI and command line) that can exploit Retina's highest and unsupported resolutions.
+As an example, a Retina MacBook Pro 13" can be set to 2560x1600 maximum resolution, as opposed to Apple's max supported 1650x1050.

+The SwitchResolution GUI app will show you the 3 highest resolutions to chose.
+While the screenresolution command lets you list available resolutions get current and set a new one.
+They were all tested on Yosemite.

+The screenresolution command was developed in C, while the SwitchResolution app is a very simple AppleScript compiled into an app.

 Build+Install
 ====================
-Running the following commands in Terminal.app will result in dmg with a pkg file being created if the system has Xcode 4.
+Running the following commands will result in dmg with a pkg file being created if the system has Xcode 4.

     git clone github.com:jhford/screenresolution
     cd screenresolution
     make dmg

+or, change the last command to a more economical

+	make pkg

 At this point, I'd recommend testing that things work!
 I have written a 'test' makefile target.
 Because this script expects two